-Day 1 – The best choice for a baby’s first food is fruit.
+Day 1 – Fruit is the best choice for a baby’s first food.
 Start with 1 tablespoon of apple or banana puree once a day.

-Day 2 – Increase to 2 tablespoons of apple/banana puree twice a day.
+Day 2 – Increase to 2 tablespoons of apple/banana puree twice daily.

-Day 3 – Increase to 3 tablespoons of apple/banana puree twice a day.
+Day 3 – Increase to 3 tablespoons of apple/banana puree twice daily.

-Day 4 – You can now introduce a vegetable like carrot & give 1 tablespoon carrot puree once a day.
+Day 4 – You can now introduce a vegetable like a carrot & give 1 tablespoon of carrot puree once a day.

-Day 5 – Increase to 2 tablespoon of carrot puree twice a day.
+Day 5 – Increase to 2 tablespoons of carrot puree twice a day.

-Day 6 – Increase to 3 tablespoon of carrot puree twice a day.
+Day 6 – Increase to 3 tablespoons of carrot puree twice a day.

-Continue with the same timings as earlier, with two solid meals per day.
+Continue with the same timings as earlier, with two solid meals daily.
 You can introduce some new grains, fruit and vegetables this week.
-You can customize these meal plans to your baby’s convenience and routine.
+You can customise these meal plans to your baby’s convenience and routine.
 It’ll take at least two months to completely finish the portions you give them, so don’t try to force feed the remaining food on the plate & try to be patient.

 How do you know that your baby has an allergy to a particular food?